|Roman Empire||Trajan (53-117)||98||117|

 169 The 237th Olympiad.
 In the spring Roman emperor (since 161) Lucius Verus (b.
 130) dies of an illness after wintering in Aquileia, and Golden Mark Marcus Aurelius raises his 8-y.-o. son Commodus to the rank of co-emperor; they go N to engage the Quadi and the (Suebian?)
 Marcomanni, suffering a major defeat as Pannonia is overrun, Rhaetia (Raetia), Noricum and Moesia are invaded, and Aquileia in Italy is sieged.
 Galen returns from Pergamum to Rome, staying for life as a big man in the Roman imperial court.
 Roman consuls: Quintus Pompeius Senecio Roscius Murena Celius and Marcus Aquilius.
-Births: Japanese empress (209-69) Kingu (d.
+Births: Japanese empress (209-69) (201-69?)
+Jingu (d.
 269); mother of Ojin (200-310).
 Deaths: Roman jurist Salvius Julianus (b.
 100); leaves The Digesta (90 vols.); Edictum Perpetuum.

 170 Roman consuls: Gaius (Sextus) Erucius Clarus and Marcus Gavius Cornelius Cetaegus.
 Dionysius is bishop of Corinth.
 Rudradaman, grandson of Chashtana in Malwa erects a Sanskrit inscription at Girnar in Kathiawar recording repair of a dam which broke c.
 150, and how they defeated northern tribesman and repeatedly routed the southern Satakani.
 Science: About this time Galen discovers the function of the arteries.
 Nonfiction: Lucian of Samosata (115-200), De Morte Peregrini (The Death of Peregrinus); satire of the Christians.
 Symmachus, Greek Trans. of the Hebrew Scriptures; by an Ebionite.
 About this time after traveling to Palestine and visiting the library in Caesarea Maritima, Melito of Sardis (-180) compiles the earliest known Christian Canon of the Old Testament, coining the term "canon".
 Births: Roman bishop Hippolytus (d.
 235); bishop of Portus Romanus outside Rome; author of the "Muratorian Fragment"?
 Roman historian Herodian (Herodianus) of Antioch (d.
 240).
 Greek philosopher Lucius Flavius Philostratus (d.
 244) Deaths: Lucius Apuleius; leaves The Golden Ass, the only Latin novel to survive whole - who only wants a half-ass?

 171 The Cimbri attack the Dacian frontier and are repelled.
 Roman consuls: Titus Statilius Severus and Lucius Alphidius Gerennianus.